zhafran-bvt/testrail_reporter/readme.md

 # TestRail Reporter (HTML + API)

 Generate and serve clean HTML summaries for TestRail plans or runs.
 The report includes per‑run breakdowns (Passed/Untested/Failed/Blocked/Obsolete/Retest), fixed‑width tables with Title and Assignee emphasized, assignee and priority names, and a project‑level donut chart.
 Project and plan names link back to TestRail (and Refs link to JIRA).
+Attachments are downloaded, lightly compressed, and embedded inline so the HTML works offline.

 ## Features
 - Project + Plan context with links to TestRail